 Meet the female basket weavers from Ghana

 In 2017, Dorcas Apoore founded Advocacy for Social Inclusion and Girls Education (ASIGE), a non-governmental organization with the vision of creating skills-based training centers and sustainable livelihood empowerment initiatives for women and young people in Ghana.
-Her organization has now reached 429+ women in 6 different communities in Ghana through a range of initiatives such as providing sexual health education, sanitary products, and sustainable vocational training.

 “Investing in women and girls is one of the surest ways to reach our sustainable development goals.
 When women are equipped with technical skills they can rise above the poverty lines in Ghana and in Africa as a whole.”

 ⁓ Dorcas, Founder